qlicker/qlicker/README.md

 Build and bundle using `meteor build`.
 Deploy node app and configure mongodb accordingly.

 ### Docker deployment
-We provide a docker image of qlicker that is built using jshimko/meteor-launchpad:latest.
+We provide a docker image of qlicker that is built using node:alpine as a base image.
 This docker image does not have mongo built in it.
 Access it at:
 ```
-docker pull qlicker/qlicker:v1.2.0
+docker pull qlicker/qlicker:v1.2.2
 ```
 To run the image, you must specify at least ROOT_URL and MONGO_URL environment variables (credentials here are presented using host environment variables):
 ```